App Interface Overview

 How do I fix display scaling and prevent zooming?

-One of the most glaring UI issues that comes with viewing a website in a mobile app is the scale of the content on the page.
-When not correctly configured users will have to zoom in to fill out fields, read/watch content or click buttons.
-To remedy this, ensure that text and UI elements are set to a suitable size, fix the display scaling at 1:1, and prevent zooming by the user.
-This will result in the smooth user experience expected within a native app.
+One of the most common UI issues when viewing a website in a mobile app is the scale of the content.
+When not correctly configured, users may have to zoom in to fill out fields, read content, or tap buttons.
+To fix this, ensure text and UI elements are set to a suitable size, fix the display scaling at 1:1, and prevent zooming by the user.

-Preventing selection of text on your web pages when they are being presented within your app will result in a more app-like experience for users.
-This is particularly true for UI elements such as buttons.
+Preventing text selection on your web pages when presented within the app results in a more app-like experience, especially for UI elements such as buttons.

 <style>